svenevs/exhale/docs/reference/configs.rst

 **Using a Doxyfile**
     If you have your own customized ``Doxyfile``, just make sure it is in the same directory as ``conf.py``.
-See the documentation for :data:`~exhale.configs.exhaleUseDoxyfile` for items you need to make sure agree with the configurations you have applied elsewhere to Breathe / Exhale.
+See the documentation for |doxyfile| for items you need to make sure agree with the configurations you have applied elsewhere to Breathe / Exhale.

 .. end_doxygen_execution_and_customization

 .. autodata:: exhale.configs.exhaleExecutesDoxygen

-.. autodata:: exhale.configs.exhaleUseDoxyfile

 .. autodata:: exhale.configs.exhaleDoxygenStdin